fhildeb/lukso-node-guide/docs/guides/maintenance/client-updates.md

 :::info

-Exchange `<lukso-working-directory>` with the path to the node folder
+Exchange `<lukso-working-directory>` with the path to the node folder.

 :::